pasha112sergey/depop_extension/README.md

 ### Problem statement

-My father ownes an e-commerce business where he sells belts, belt buckles, and necklaces on Etsy, Amazon, and eBay.
+My father owns an e-commerce business where he sells belts, belt buckles, and necklaces on Etsy, Amazon, and eBay.
 As a member of the younger generation, I saw an opportunity: **depop.com**.

 This is a newer, less established platform marketed as an online thrift store where people sell their used items.
 I've been shopping on it for years now, and I noticed that my dad's choice of Western styles could score big on the platform.
 I introduced him to the opportunity, but he was reluctant to learn the ins and outs of this new website.
 To test the waters, he gave me some of his samples and defective items to sell.
 Seeing as depop is a more casual platform where people don't put a lot of effort into their listings, I put them up with terrible pictures for dirt cheap, and waited.